openid/fapi/FAPI_2_0_Security_Profile.md

 side-channel), but not block the request from being sent.
 If the victim's internet connection is slow, this might increase the attacker's chances.

+### Browser-Swapping Attacks

+An attacker that has access to the authorization response sent through a victim's browser can perform a browser-swapping attack as follows:

+ 1. The attacker starts a new flow using his own browser and some client.
+The client sends a pushed authorization request to the authorization server and receives a `request_uri` in the response.
+    The client then redirects the attacker's browser to the authorization server.
+ 2. The attacker intercepts this redirection and forwards the URL to a victim.
+For example, the attacker can embed a link to this URL in a phishing website, an email, or a QR code.
+ 3. The victim may be tricked into believing that an authentication/authorization is legitimately required.
+The victim therefore authenticates at the authorization server and may grant the client access to their data.
+ 4. The attacker can now intercept the authorization response in the victim's browser and forward it to the client using his own browser.
+ 5. The client will recognize that the authorization response belongs to the same browser that initially started the transaction (the attacker's browser) and exchange the authorization code for an access token and/or obtain user information.
+ 6. Via the client, the attacker now has access to the user's resources or is logged in as the user.

+With currently deployed technology, there is no way to completely prevent this attack if the authorization response leaks to an attacker in any redirect-based protocol.
+It is therefore important to keep the authorization response confidential.
+The requirements in this security profile are designed to achieve that, e.g., by disallowing open redirectors and requiring that the `redirect_uri` is sent via an authenticated and encrypted channel, the pushed authorization request, ensuring that the `redirect_uri` cannot be manipulated by the attacker.

+Implementers need to consider the confidentiality of the authorization response critical when designing their systems, in particular when this security profile is used in other contexts, e.g., mobile applications.

 # Privacy considerations

 There are many factors to be considered in terms of privacy when implementing